tim0g/timog.org/content/posts/japan flattest prefecture/index.md

 It borders Ibaraki Prefecture (茨城県) to the north by the Tone River and Saitama Prefecture (埼玉県) and Tokyo to the west by the smaller Edo River.
 That's as flat a boundary as you can get.

-It is also part of the great Kantō Plain, the widest flat land in the whole of Japan.
+It is also part of the great [Kantō Plane](/what-are-the-eight-regions-of-japan/#kantō-region), the widest flat land in the whole of Japan.

 {{< img src="chiba-prefecture-relief-map.jpg" alt="Chiba Prefecture relief map" >}}
 {{< caption >}}Relief map of Chiba Prefecture and surrounding areas of the Kantō region from [Google Maps](https://www.google.com/maps).{{< /caption >}}